This post may contain affiliate links.

 How Does the Coin Battery Work?

 Nickels are made of zinc and pennies are made of copper.
 They are both conductors of electricity.
-When two different metals are connected by an electrolyte (which is the vinegar and salt solution), a chemical reaction occurs at the surface of the metals.
+When two different metals are connected by an electrolyte (which is the vinegar and salt solution), a chemical reaction called oxidation occurs at the surface of the metals.
 These metals are the electrodes.
-When these electrodes are connected by a wire, they create an electrical current.
+When these electrodes are connected by a wire, they can create an electrical current.